Add Some Pow to your Pizza (& Everything Else) with Salsa Macha

 Texas Monthly writer José Ralat posits that salsa macha’s similarities to Asian chili oil might not be purely coincidental:

 For centuries after Mesoamerica’s conquest, Veracruz, founded by Spanish conquistador Hernán Cortés in 1519, was a major port of trade welcoming commodities from the East.
-No one knows for sure, but it’s possible both Asian chile oil and salsa macha were products of innovation spurred by cross-continental trade.
+No one knows for sure, but it’s possible both Asian chili oil and salsa macha were products of innovation spurred by cross-continental trade.
 A similar culinary cross-pollination took place in Acapulco, three hundred miles southwest of Orizaba, where Spanish ships brought Japanese influences that still echo in Mexican cuisine today.

 There are many more variations on salsa macha than there are regions in Mexico.
 The late, great Diana Kennedy’s version, featured in My Mexico, skips the nuts and adds an entire cup of beer.
 The chile oil is really a blank canvas for creativity.

 Looking to add spice, flavor and texture to your meal?
 Pura Macha’s myriad variations improve everything from tacos to fried eggs to roasted vegetables to grain bowls.
 We even like it whisked into a simple salad dressing, or as a dipping sauce for dumplings.
 It can even be a topping for ice cream if you like heat with your sweet.
-And it bears repeating: Pizza.
+And it bears repeating: pizza.
 Pizza is salsa macha's Italian BFF.

-Meet Masienda's Pura Macha Line
+Meet Masienda's Salsa Macha: Pura Macha

 While traditional salsa macha is a true delicacy, it’s also a formula ripe for riffing on … which is what we did.
 Created by Masienda team members Danielle and Jorge, Pura Macha is our own playful nod to the traditional salsas machas of Mexico.
-We spoon Pura Macha onto masa dishes like tacos, quesadillas and tamales, as well as pizza, salad, roasted vegetables, noodles, beans, rice, pasta, yogurt, bread and butter … the possibilities are endless.
-We currently offer four delicious variations:

-Chipotle + Coffee + Peanut is affectionately known as The Red Eye around Masienda HQ.
-A fiery blend of chipotle, morita and pasilla chiles join a cup of coffee with some peanuts.
+Red Eye is fiery, fan-favorite blend of chipotle chiles, peanuts, and (decaf) coffee with multiple dimensions of flavor — smokiness, a hint of bitterness, nuttiness.
 By far the spiciest of the three, we spoon this on all meats (and, we mean ALL), roasted yams, carrots, and portobello mushrooms.
 The coffee plays nicely on breakfast tacos, but don’t worry – it’s decaf!
 This one was inspired by classic coffee rubs and has that sweet heat vibe.
-(Ingredients: Grapeseed Oil, Chile Chipotle, Chile Morita, Chile Pasilla, Roasted Peanut, Ground Coffee, Pimenton, Brown Sugar, Sea Salt.
-Contains: peanuts)
+(Ingredients: Grapeseed Oil, Chile Chipotle, Roasted Peanuts, Ground Coffee (decaf),Brown Sugar, Sea Salt, Pimenton.
+Contains Peanuts.)

 Photo by Dylan + Jeni.

-What People Are Saying About Pura Macha
+What People Are Saying About

 "Intriguing ...
 They’re crunchy, ruddy with oil and chiles, and offer some sweetness to play off the heat." -Florence Fabricant, The New York Times